navisingh14/SlackBot/REPORT.md

 <br />

 ### Developement process:
+During the development process we had a lot of takeaways
+* Organizing each milestone as a sprint and each task under it as a user story.
+* Social and distributed coding where we distibuted tasks withing the same code base.
+* Design patterns like singleton, abstract and MVC.
+* Working on natiral language processing to parse text.
+* Regular complete feature delivery with zero downtime so that the not was always running.
+* Seamless deployment to run it on most OS.

 ### Limitations and future work:
  * *Conflict resolution*: To add the logic to resolve conflicts between the attendees while creating or swapping meetings as this is not being taken care of right now.
 This could be added through voting or automatic alternative suggestions.